 - Install LiteSpeed WordPress Cache Plugin (free).

-- If you’re purchasing webhosting from a 3rd-party service, you should be fine.
+- If you’re purchasing webhosting from a 3rd-party service, make sure they’re running on LiteSpeed server.

 - If you’re managing your own web-server, make sure you configured the cache roots for LS and also enable crawler function.

 STEP #2 – Configure LiteSpeed Cache plugin